dforsber/glue-table-cache/README.md

   -- There is a view as well, if you happen to check SHOW TABLES, --  but it is query specific!
-  CREATE OR REPLACE VIEW mydatabase_mytable_gview AS
+  CREATE OR REPLACE VIEW GLUE__mydatabase_mytable AS
     SELECT * FROM parquet_scan(getvariable('default_mytable_gview_files'));

   WITH monthly_stats AS (